-The 3rd Ecological Restoration Summit at Diamond Mountain Retreat Center
+The 3rd annual Ecological Restoration Summit at Diamond Mountain Retreat Center

-This year’s summit volunteers will create habitat for the endangered Mexican long-nosed bat, recently confirmed in our area by the U.S. Fish and Wildlife Service and Bat Conservation International.
-With 160 agave plants—its preferred nectar source—provided by Borderlands Restoration Network and Bat Conservation International, we’ll plant a bat garden to support these vital nighttime pollinators.
+At this year’s summit, volunteers will create habitat for the endangered Mexican long-nosed bat, recently confirmed in our area by Citizen Scientists and the U.S. Fish and Wildlife Service.
+With 160 donated agave plants—its preferred nectar source—provided by Borderlands Restoration Network and Bat Conservation International, we’ll plant a bat garden to support these vital nighttime pollinators.
 Strengthening their habitat helps the entire desert ecosystem thrive.

 Our guest speakers will present on bats, nighttime pollinators, nocturnal animals, and the habitats they need to survive.